ghefraim/biserica-speranta-website/README.md

 # Church website
-This website was done for a romanian church.
+This website was made for a romanian church.